Bulalu/Savor/README.md

 ### `Savor`

-Savor is the Yield aggregator
+Savor is the yield aggregator

 _How to start:_